Beowulf: Interpretation and criticism

-The history of modern Beowulf criticism is often said to begin with Tolkien, author and Merton Professor of Anglo-Saxon at the University of Oxford, who in his 1936 lecture to the British Academy criticised his contemporaries' excessive interest in its historical implications.
+The history of modern Beowulf criticism is often said to begin with J. R. R. Tolkien, author and Merton Professor of Anglo-Saxon at the University of Oxford, who in his 1936 lecture to the British Academy criticised his contemporaries' excessive interest in its historical implications.
 He noted in Beowulf: The Monsters and the Critics that as a result the poem's literary value had been largely overlooked, and argued that the poem "is in fact so interesting as poetry, in places poetry so powerful, that this quite overshadows the historical content..."
 Tolkien argued that the poem is not an epic; that, while no conventional term exactly fits, the nearest would be elegy; and that its focus is the concluding dirge.

 Paganism and Christianity

 In historical terms, the poem's characters were Germanic pagans, yet the poem was recorded by Christian Anglo-Saxons who had mostly converted from their native Anglo-Saxon paganism around the 7th century.
 Beowulf thus depicts a Germanic warrior society, in which the relationship between the lord of the region and those who served under him was of paramount importance.

 In terms of the relationship between characters in Beowulf and God, one might recall the substantial amount of paganism that is present throughout the work.
 Literary critics such as Fred C. Robinson argue that the Beowulf poet tries to send a message to readers during the Anglo-Saxon time period regarding the state of Christianity in their own time.
 Robinson argues that the intensified religious aspects of the Anglo-Saxon period inherently shape the way in which the poet alludes to paganism as presented in Beowulf.
 The poet calls on Anglo-Saxon readers to recognize the imperfect aspects of their supposed Christian lifestyles.
 In other words, the poet is referencing their "Anglo-Saxon Heathenism".
-In terms of the characters of the epic itself, Robinson argues that readers are "impressed" by the courageous acts of Beowulf and the speeches of Hrothgar.
+In terms of the characters of the epic, Robinson argues that readers are "impressed" by the courageous acts of Beowulf and the speeches of Hrothgar.
 But one is ultimately left to feel sorry for both men as they are fully detached from supposed "Christian truth".
 The relationship between the characters of Beowulf, and the overall message of the poet, regarding their relationship with God is debated among readers and literary critics alike.

 Richard North argues that the Beowulf poet interpreted "Danish myths in Christian form" (as the poem would have served as a form of entertainment for a Christian audience), and states: "As yet we are no closer to finding out why the first audience of Beowulf liked to hear stories about people routinely classified as damned.
 This question is pressing, given... that Anglo-Saxons saw the Danes as 'heathens' rather than as foreigners."
 Donaldson wrote that "the poet who put the materials into their present form was a Christian and ... poem reflects a Christian tradition".